IntelSoftware/SYCL_101/04_SYCL_Conv_USM/04_matrix_multiplication_USM.rst

 to produce a resulting matrix.
 While conceptually simple, efficient computation of matrix multiplication becomes a challenge when dealing with large matrices due to the inherent parallelism that can be leveraged for optimization.
-This is where SYCL (pronounced "sickle")[[[this term has ben used previous many times, no need to define here, delete]]], an open standard developed by the Khronos Group,[[[suggest deleting this phrase about Khronos group and/or adding it to the Introduction.]]] comes into play.
-SYCL is a programming model and API that enables developers to write code that can be executed on a variety of heterogeneous platforms, including CPUs, GPUs, FPGAs, and other accelerators, using a single-source approach.[[[I'm not clear on how "single-source approach" fits into this sentence.
-Instead of hanging here at the end, seems like it would work better earkier in the sentence, but I'm not sure Wwhat or who performs the single-source approach]]]
+This is where SYCL comes into play.
+SYCL is a programming model and API that enables developers to write code that can be executed on a variety of heterogeneous platforms, including CPUs, GPUs, FPGAs, and other accelerators, using a single-source approach.
 SYCL abstracts the complexities of heterogeneous hardware and facilitates the development of high-performance code while maintaining portability across different devices.